-- Clicking on OK or Close applies your changes and closes the dialog box. - Clicking on Cancel closes the dialog box without having any other effect. - Sometimes you can type a value into a field-this is called a text-entry field. - If there are several choices for a field value, clicking on a down arrow displays a list of choices-click on one of the choices to change the field value.
-This is called a drop-down list box. - Other times, the entire list of choices is displayed in a list box; use the scroll bars to navigate the list.
-Click on a choice to select it. - If there are options that can be on or off, clicking in the box or button by the option toggles its value.
-If a box has an 'x' in it, or if a round button is filled in, the option is on.
-The difference between check boxes (square boxes) and radio buttons (round buttons) is as follows: - you can choose several options in a list of check boxes - options with radio buttons are mutually exclusive.
+- Clicking OK or Close applies your changes and closes the dialog box. - Clicking Cancel closes the dialog box without having any other effect. - Sometimes you can type a value into a field; this is called a text-entry field. - If there are several choices for a field value, clicking the down arrow next to the field displays a list of choices.
+Click one of the choices to change the field value.
+This window component is called a drop-down list box. - Other times, the entire list of choices is displayed in a list box; use the scroll bars to navigate the list.
+Click a choice to select it.

-Many dialog boxes offer a context-sensitive help button near the upperright corner of the dialog box.
-Clicking on this button changes the mouse pointer to an arrow with a question mark beside it.
-Now click on the part of the dialog box you want more information on.
+- If there are options that can be turned on or off, clicking the box or button next to the option toggles its value.
+If a box has an "x" in it, or if a round button is filled in, the option is on.
+The difference between check boxes (square boxes) and radio buttons (round buttons) is as follows: - You can choose several options in a list of check boxes. - Options with radio buttons are mutually exclusive. - Many dialog boxes offer a context-sensitive help button near the top-right corner of the dialog box.
+Clicking this button changes the mouse pointer to an arrow with a question mark beside it.
+Now click the part of the dialog box you want more information about.
 The help information is displayed in a window.
-Click again anywhere to close the instructions.
+Press ESC to close the help window.
 Occasionally, instead of the context-sensitive help button, you may see a button labeled Help.

-- In dialog boxes that list files, you may see four useful icons.
-Click on the icon to activate it.
+In dialog boxes that list files, you may see three useful icons (among others).
+Click the icon to activate it.

-- Move up a level in the folder hierarchy.
+- • Move up a level in the folder hierarchy.

 - Create a new folder.

-- List folders and files with no details.

-- List folders and files with details such as file description, creation date, and so on.
+- Customize the view, such as showing file details or changing to large icons.

-Figure 1.7 shows an example dialog box that displays many of these features.
+Figure 1.6 shows an example dialog box that displays many of these features.

-Figure 1.8 shows another dialog box with more features.
+Figure 1.7 shows another dialog box with more features.